TangleID/TangleID/README.md

 A dev server will be served at `http://localhost:3000`

 ## How to structure project
-- Put pages/routes components in `pages` folder.
+- Put pages/routes components in `pages` directory.
-- Put react components in `components` folder.
+- Put react components in `components` directory.
-- Put static assets in `static` folder.
+- Put static assets in `static` directory.

-## Suggestion
-- Add [prettier](https://github.com/prettier/prettier) plugin to your editor, turn on code formatting on save and forget about eslint.
-- Use [Jest](https://github.com/facebook/jest) and [Enzyme](https://github.com/airbnb/enzyme) for unit testing.
-- If you use Redux, put a store in each page/route using a higher-order component.